Chiara Corbella Petrillo: Biography

-One month after their wedding the pair learnt that Corbella was pregnant after she had just started a postgraduate degree in political sciences.
-The first ultrasound scan revealed that their daughter had been diagnosed as having anencephaly and the parents were asked if they wished to abort.
+One month after their wedding the pair learnt that Chiara, newly enrolled for a postgraduate degree in political sciences, was pregnant.
+The first ultrasound scan revealed that their child, a daughter, had anencephaly and the parents were asked if they wished to abort.
 Enrico and Chiara both refused to do this and remained firmly focused on having the child.

-The couple's first child Maria Grazia Letizia was born on 10 June 2009 but died after half an hour, long enough for Father D'Amato to baptize her; her funeral was held on 12 June at the Sant'Angelo in Pescheria church.
-The ultrasound during Chiara's second pregnancy revealed that the child had no legs but the couple were once more determined to have the child.
+The couple's first child, Maria Grazia Letizia, was born on 10 June 2009 but died after half an hour, long enough for Father D'Amato to baptize her; the baby's funeral was held on 12 June at the Sant'Angelo in Pescheria church.
+When a second pregnancy occurred, the initial ultrasound revealed that the child, a boy, had no legs but the couple were once more determined to have the child.
 The seventh month scans showed the child had visceral malformations with the absence of his lower limbs as a confirmation of the first scan.
-Further scans indicated that her second child had no kidneys and therefore his lungs would not be able to develop which would lead to breathing complications.
+Further scans indicated that the second child had no kidneys and therefore his lungs would not be able to develop, which would lead to breathing complications.
 Despite this, the couple persevered and Davide Giovanni was born on 24 June 2010.
 Enrico carried his son to the hospital morgue after his son died after living for 38 minutes.
 His funeral was celebrated on 26 June in the Sant'Angelo in Pescheria church.
-The pair soon became popular speakers at a range of pro-life events where they were able to share testimonies about the births of their two children.
-Both also recited the rosary each Thursday night and ended their prayer of consecration to the Blessed Mother with the words "Totus Tuus".
+Subsequently the pair soon became popular speakers at a range of pro-life events where they were able to share testimonies about the births of their two children.
+Both also recited the rosary each Thursday night and ended their prayer of consecration to the Blessed Mother with the words "Totus Tuus" ("yours entirely", the motto of Pope John Paul II, addressed to the Virgin Mary).

-Chiara became pregnant with her final child not long after and the couple were relieved that the ultrasound scans demonstrated the child would be born in perfect health.
+It was not long before Chiara became pregnant with her final child and the couple were relieved that the ultrasound scans demonstrated the child would be born in perfect health.
 However, in the fifth month Chiara became diagnosed with a bad lesion on the tongue and had to undergo a surgical procedure.
 Doctors informed her that the lesion had in fact been a carcinoma, but she was insistent on bearing her final child even if it meant endangering her life.